pqina/angular-filepond/README.md

 npm install angular-filepond --save
 ```

 Add `FilePond` to an NgModule and if needed register any plugins.
+Please note that plugins need to be [installed from npm](https://pqina.nl/filepond/docs/patterns/plugins/introduction/#installing-plugins) separately.

 ```js
 import { FilePond, registerPlugin } from 'angular-filepond';